 - Individual Creation: Taxpayers can create e-Invoices individually by completing a form with all the required fields.
-The taxpayer logs in to the MyInvois Portal; or - Batch Generation: Taxpayers can generate a certain amount of e-Invoices in batches by uploading a defined layout file to the portal, containing the necessary invoice information.
+The taxpayer logs in to the MyInvois Portal; or - Batch Upload: Taxpayers can upload a certain number of e-Invoices in batches by uploading pre-defined Microsoft Excel spreadsheet to the portal, containing the necessary invoice information.